helloaashank/shree-durga-saptshati/README.md

 ## Development

 Static HTML/CSS site.
 Open index.html in a browser.
 All subpages share the same stylesheet.

+Checklist for future edits:
+- Ensure new components are responsive: use grid/flex with wrap and mobile breakpoints at 992px/768px/480px.
+- Test dark mode: verify colors derive from CSS variables and surfaces adapt under prefers-color-scheme: dark.
+- Keep navigation usable on small screens (wrap and center).
+- Avoid fixed widths; prefer max-width and relative spacing.

 ## Pages
 - index.html: Home, About, Privacy, Reviews, FAQs